Sivanesh-S/portfolio-minimal/README.md

 # portfolio-minimal [(Demo)](https://sivanesh-s.github.io/portfolio-minimal/)
-This is for developers who thinks
+This is for developers who think

-**"My work and code speaks more than a Portfolio"**
+**"My work and code speak more than a Portfolio"**

 A small **minimal Portfolio** for developers who are tiring of thinking about creating their own new portfolio website.